Center of Excellence in Higher Education

 • Giving academic counseling to students outside class hours.

-Position: Lecturer (part-time), Department of English and Modern Languages
+Position: Adjunct Faculty Member, Department of English and Modern Languages

 University: North South University